 The Trust shares the actual costs of centralised functions and services (such as the CEO, Director of Finance & Operations, audit services, financial software, etc) in proportion to the main government funded element of school revenues (General Annual Grant - GAG).
-For the year ended 31 August 2020, the proportion was Nonsuch 31%, Wallington 34%, and Carshalton 35%.
+Additionally, IT and and premises salaries are included in central services costs in 2021.
+For the year ended 31 August 2021, the proportion was Nonsuch 32%, Wallington 34%, and Carshalton 34%.